pivot-access-ltd/bma-offline-docs/src/how-to-improve-maas-security-5196.md

 <a href="#heading--firewall-logs-subsection"><h3 id="heading--firewall-logs-subsection">Firewall logs</h3></a>

-The Ubuntu firewall, [UFW ](https://wiki.ubuntu.com/UncomplicatedFirewall), is a front-end for [iptables ](https://help.ubuntu.com/community/IptablesHowTo)`↗`, so the UFW log output is very similar to what you'll encounter in iptables itself.
+The Ubuntu firewall, [UFW](https://wiki.ubuntu.com/UncomplicatedFirewall)`↗`, is a front-end for [iptables ](https://help.ubuntu.com/community/IptablesHowTo)`↗`, so the UFW log output is very similar to what you'll encounter in iptables itself.
 If you want to secure your MAAS installation, it's very important to periodically review your UFW logs, found in `/var/log/ufw*`.

 Learning to recognise issues in the UFW/iptables log is an art form, so we're not going to give an extended tutorial here.
 Still, there are some key indicators that might help you spot security issues.